Temporary programme changes

 Participants can volunteer for family members, for example by mentoring or coaching younger siblings.

 This should be more than a participant babysitting, or helping out with their usual chores!

 As with all DofE activities, they should be structured and help the participant to meet the benefits and outcomes of the Volunteering section.

-If a participant wants to help another family member in a different way, then their DofE Leader will just need to check it’s suitable by ensuring it fulfils the aims of the section.
+If a participant wants to help another family member in a different way, then their DofE Leader will need to check it’s suitable by ensuring it fulfils the aim of the section.

 We’ve made a number of temporary rule changes to the Residential section to enable opportunities to go ahead when it’s safe to do so.
 These include:

 Residentials can be run with a minimum of four participants.
 This is to allow for single bedrooms for those providers who have limited bedrooms/facilities.